calemdar/tune-mountain-input/README.md

 // instantiate manager and bind it to the DOM const manager = new InputManager();

-// bind one or more actions (appends to existing actions) manager.bindAction('a', 'Action1');
+// bind action
+manager.bindAction('a', 'Action1');

+// replace action
 manager.bindAction('a', 'Action2');
-// if the key 'a' is pressed, 'Action1' and 'Action2' will be emitted
+// if the key 'a' is pressed,  ony 'Action2' will be emitted

-// reset bindings to an array of new actions manager.setBinding('a', ['Action3']);
-// if the key 'a' is pressed, only 'Action3' will be emitted

-// to unbind an action simply run manager.setBinding('a', null);
+// to unbind an action simply run manager.bindAction('a', null);
 // if the key 'a' is pressed, nothing will be emitted

 ```

 In order to handle an action event you may create an observer by subscribing to the action observable.
 See example